Ali78k/srsRAN_Project/README.md

+This is a fork of srsRAN project that has been customized. it is better to use the original source!

 srsRAN Project
 ==============

 [![Build Status](https://github.com/srsran/srsRAN_Project/actions/workflows/ccpp.yml/badge.svg?branch=main)](https://github.com/srsran/srsRAN_Project/actions/workflows/ccpp.yml)
 [![OpenSSF Best Practices](https://www.bestpractices.dev/projects/7868/badge)](https://www.bestpractices.dev/projects/7868)

 The srsRAN Project is a complete 5G RAN solution, featuring an ORAN-native CU/DU developed by [SRS](http://www.srs.io).